 Yoon was at war in his head, so he sought counsel with the person closest to him that was responsible for tactical decisions in times of war.

 In this example, you can see how focusing on what you don’t want to happen can ultimately lead to that very thing happening.
+Yoon wanted to remain in power.
+His fear of losing that power guided his decisions.
+In the end, he lost power because that was what he was focused on through his actions – ‘Don’t lose power’.
 Energy flows where awareness goes.

 REFLECT ON OUR OWN REACTIONS

 Using this as an example, it isn’t my purpose to vilify the South Korean President.
-Instead, it’s to show that not understanding or taking responsibility for our reactions can lead to our destruction.
+Instead, it’s to show that blaming or getting stuck in a narrow, fearful view of the world can lead to our destruction.
 Usually, leaving a trail of emotional casualty in the wake of anger and desire.

-On some level, each of us has had the same thing happen to us at some point.
+On some level, we’ve all gone through this anger reaction chain or destruction.
 Maybe not in such an extreme, public showcase, but if you’re human, then you deal with anger.
 And anger has a way of taking over and leading us to act without discernment.

 Take a moment to reflect – when has anger gotten the best of you?